kyrab/website/_posts/2021-10-30-long-weekend-lisboa.md

 - My friends and I wanted something on a faster side, so we went to [Pao Pao Queijo Queijo](https://www.tripadvisor.com/Restaurant_Review-g189158-d2324445-Reviews-Pao_Pao_Queijo_Queijo-Lisbon_Lisbon_District_Central_Portugal.html), right in Belém.
 It is reasonably priced and delicious.
 Between all of their sandwich, wrap, salad, and combo plate options, there are over 100 items to choose from.
 So, if you see a line, do not let that deter you -- you will need that time to decide what to order!

 15 minutes: [Pasteis de Belém](https://pasteisdebelem.pt/en/).
 - When in Lisboa, the only excuse to not trying a _pasteis de nata_ is if you have an allergy.
 I normally try to avoid dairy, and am not a sweets person in general, but this was one of the best things I have eaten in a long time.
+- TIP: go in the afternoon as a post-lunch dessert like my friends and I did.
 It is normally eaten for breakfast, so even though this is the most famous place (and rightfully so) to buy a pasteis de nata, there was no line!
 - Low risk, high reward: you can buy one for a euro and some change.

 1.5 hours: "independent exploration time."